-Ok pservation Photos Aerial View of Elementary Site - Site is approximately 4 acres Continue Services St. When the Services St. 36.
-There is some erosion visible where there is no grass to prevent this from occurring.
+Aerial View of Elementary Site - Site is approximately 4 acres 36.
+There is some erosion visible where there is not grass to prevent this from occurring.
 37. There is some erosion visible where downspouts spill onto concrete splash blocks around the building at various locations.

 38. The ground immediately around the building has sunken slightly, but enough in some areas to allow water to pond just outside of the building due to a heavy rain.
-39. Picture of exterior stair outside of basement art room.
+39. Picture of exterior stair out of basement art room.
 This stair is required as the second exit but has no handrails to meet code.
 40. Example of the long ADA ramp to get to the upper level of the kindergarten building.
 41. One of only two accessible entrances off the West of the building.
 Currently this is the secure door to get buzzed into the school for visitors.

 42. Beautiful front of building.
-However it is very difficult to distinguish what door is the main door to the building.
+However very difficult to distinguish what door is the main door to the building.
 In addition, like mentioned earlier no ADA access.
 43. Playground looking North.
 Sloping causes drainage issues and flooding.
 44. Kindergarten Building South Face, all windows need replaced as they are well beyond their life cycle and are single pane glass.
 45. 1965 Building Curtainwall glass wall system with single pane glass.